 Is there an anesthesiologist in the hospital 24/7 and if not, what is the labor and delivery coverage arrangement?

 4. Does the hospital offer wireless fetal monitoring?

-Fetal monitoring during labor used to confine laboring patients to their bed.
+Fetal monitoring during labor is used to confine laboring patients to their beds.

 Wireless fetal monitoring has been an option for many years.